Saturday 27 April 2024

 nstead of considering a possible new direction in the parts outfit, two Campagnolo build-ups further now, I still stayed loyal to the all Italian approach.
 And although the frame allowed an 11 speed group, I decided to stick to the peerless design of the Campa 10 speed generation of 1998-2008.

-Having high regards for Shimano, I'm just too great a Campa fan.
-Already since my teenage years, admiring the beautifully designed groupsets in the bikeshop nearby.
+Having high regard for Shimano, I'm just too great a Campa fan.
+Already since my teenage years, admiring the beautifully designed groupsets in the bike shop nearby.
 The Campa parts from that era were produced in large numbers and still well available on the web and never lost their appeal.
 Although my admiration for the bikes of those days was surely intense, I meanwhile consider the Colnago Art Decor of the mid nineties the ultimate achievement in bike beauty.
 So this third and last build-up exercise would be another joyful experience and a bit of a capstone I was really looking forward to.....

 Friday 22 March 2024